"Dreams From My Father"

 My Tune About History Being Made

-Late last summer, on a week-long trip to California, I read a book that had been written several years ago by a recent Harvard Law graduate.
+Late one summer, years ago, on a week-long trip to California, I read a book that had been written several years ago by a recent Harvard Law graduate.
 The author was born in Hawaii and raised by a single mother and his maternal grandparents.
 He spent one segment of his youth living in Indonesia with his mother and her new husband.

 The young man entered young adulthood struggling with questions about his ethnic identity and about his absent father, who he met only once during his adolescence.
 Midway through his undergraduate years, the author began to develop a sense of purpose in his life and finished his degree at Columbia.
 He worked for about a year on Wall Street, until he heard the call to move to inner-city Chicago.
 For three years, he served as a grassroots community organizer working to develop training programs for unemployed workers.